Proper Tire RepairSchedule Tire Repair

-At Sullivan Tire and Auto Service we abide by the Tire Industry Association (TIA) and U.S. Tire Manufacturers Association (USTMA, formerly known as Rubber Manufacturer’s Association or RMA) recommendations to properly repair a tire.
+Sullivan Tire and Auto Service abides by the tire repair guidelines of the U.S. Tire Manufacturers Association (USTMA, formerly known as Rubber Manufacturers Association) and Tire Industry Association (TIA).

 This procedure takes 60-90 minutes to be done properly.